Make your new home dream a reality by reading our top tips on how you can save for a deposit.

 If you can afford to make additional payments above the normal monthly mortgage payment contact your lender to check if there are limits to over payments to ensure you do not incur an Early Repayment Charge (ERC).

-This change will increase your monthly mortgage payments, so this option may only be available if you have surplus money left over at the end of each month or you are able to make other financial savings to allow for the increase.
+This change will increase your monthly mortgage payments, so may only be available if you have surplus money left over at the end of each month or you are able to make other financial savings to allow for the increase.
 However, it will mean you are paying back the capital as well as interest each month.

 Option two example: £100,000 mortgage based on an interest rate of 3% over 25 years

-With an interest-only mortgage, the loan amount does not reduce and the original loan amount is due at the end of the term.
+With an interest-only mortgage, the loan amount does not reduce, and the original loan amount is due at the end of the term.

 The interest-only mortgage (red line) shows the £100,000 loan amount is the same throughout the term of the loan compared with the capital and interest mortgage (blue line) which reduces over the term until it is fully repaid.